 The composition of governing bodies within universities can vary, but typically, these bodies are comprised of vice-rectors rather than delegates of the Rector.
-The delegates are responsible for implementing specific measures or policies and liaising directly with the Rector, but they are not usually involved in the Rector's broader decision-making processes.
+These vice-rectors are responsible for implementing specific measures or policies and liaising directly with the Rector, but they are not usually involved in the Rector's broader decision-making processes.
 Consequently, having a dedicated vice-rectorate with direct responsibility for gender equality policies is often regarded as one of the most effective ways to provide robust support for these policies in universities.
 However, this arrangement may come with certain drawbacks.
 Frequently, vice-rectorates for Equality are combined with other responsibilities such as culture, social responsibility, corporate responsibility, diversity, and inclusion, which are sometimes considered secondary or non-essential.
 Consequently, especially when the vice-rector does not prioritize equality issues or has an excessive number of other responsibilities, the individual responsible for gender equality policy may find it more challenging to directly access the Rector compared to if these responsibilities were structured as a Delegation.

 The SUPERA project was built upon four fundamental principles.
 Firstly, the principle of accumulation aimed to leverage existing ideas and materials that had been accumulated and tested by previous structural change projects, thereby avoiding redundant efforts.
 Secondly, the principle of inclusion underscored a clear intention to engage various stakeholders comprising the university community in the GEP right from the start.
 The third principle, innovation, involved the utilization of pioneering methodological tools, such as design thinking and cocreation methodologies.
 Lastly, the principle of sustainability guided our approach, with the understanding that the project would conclude in four years, necessitating a lasting impact.
-As a result, the methodology of SUPERA centred on the establishment of "Gender Equality Hubs" (GEHs) to facilitate the involvement of individuals typically engaged in the daily operations of the university.
+As a result, the methodology of SUPERA centred on the establishment of "Gender Equality Hubs" (GEHs) to facilitate the involvement of individuals typically engaged in the daily which was successful and achieved funding, was on the same topic but included two research funding organisations: the Spanish Ministry of Science, Innovation & Universities (MICIU) and the Autonomous Region of Sardinia (RAS).

+operations of the university.
 This approach aligned with the overarching principle of gender mainstreaming (Council of Europe, 1998) and aimed to cultivate a sense of ownership and commitment to the GEP, thereby facilitating not only the plan's design but also its implementation.
 In other words, recognizing the systemic, structural, and cultural barriers perpetuating gender inequalities in organizations underscored the imperative of involving "regular organizational actors in the transformation process" (Benschop & Verloo 2011, p.
 283).